 HEB Grocery Stores – Free T-shirt

 Kids who live in Texas can get a free “Reading Club” T-shirt from H.E.B. when they read 10 books before October 1.
-Visit HEB to pick up a reading log, or download one here: HEB Reading Log.
+Visit HEB to pick up a reading log, or download one here (Note: HEB has not yet updated the link for their 2019 program): HEB Reading Log.

 Lifeway’s R.E.A.D.
 Program – Free Bible & a Children’s Book